 NSCOM 203 CISCO Networking III • 5 Cr.

 Course uses Cisco internetworking hardware to gain hands-on experience in designing and configuring a local area network (LAN).
-Topics include OSI model, LAN switching, virtual LANs, LAN design, routing protocols, access control lists, Novell Internetwork Packet Exchange (IPX) and network management.
+Topics include OSI model, LAN switching, virtual LANs, LAN design, routing protocols, access control lists and network management.
 Prerequisite: NSCOM 202 with a C or better and ENGL& 101 with a C or better.

 After completing this class, students should be able to: